yannaingsmu/DroidGem-main/README.md

 ## Execution

-Clone this repository to your computer and make sure android-30 sdk platform is downloaded in your android sdk directory and use your andorid sdk dir as input parameter for "runapm.sh".
+Clone this repository to your computer and make sure android-30 sdk platform is downloaded in your android sdk directory, and use your andorid sdk directory as input parameter for "runapm.sh".

 ```sh
  sh runapm.sh "./your_android_sdk_dir"